 - Help the lower esophageal valve open properly.

-- Improve the ability of the esophagus to empty completely.
+- Improve the ability of the esophagus to empty.

 The treatment may include:

-Botulinum toxin injections: injecting very small amounts of Botox into the muscles of the esophagus, helps to relax, allowing food to pass easily.
+Botulinum toxin injections: injecting tiny amounts of Botox into the esophagus muscles helps relax, allowing food to pass quickly.

 The treatment is safe, although its effects on the sphincter often last only months, and additional injections with the toxin may be needed.

-This procedure is a good option for patients of advanced age or who have a high risk in surgery, such as patients with severe heart or lung conditions.
+This procedure is a good option for patients of advanced age or who have a high risk of surgery, such as patients with severe heart or lung conditions.

-This also allows those patients who have lost a lot of weight, eat improving their nutritional status before performing the “permanent” treatment with surgery.
+This also allows those patients who have lost much weight to eat to improve their nutritional status before performing the “permanent” treatment with surgery.
 Reducing postoperative complications

-Dilation of the lower esophageal sphincter is done by introducing a tube with a balloon at the end, this is placed with the help of X-rays.
-The goal is to stretch, actually, tear, the sphincter.
+Dilation of the lower esophageal sphincter is done by introducing a tube with a balloon at the end; this is placed with the help of X-rays.
+The goal is to stretch tear, the sphincter.
 If the dilation is not successful, the sphincter can still be treated surgically.

 The complication of dilation is the rupture of the esophagus.
-50% of the ruptures can be healed without surgery, patients who do not require surgery should be closely monitored and treated with antibiotics.
-Surgery can also repair the rupture, treat achalasia permanently with esophagomyotomy.
+50% of the cracks can be healed without surgery; patients who do not require surgery should be closely monitored and treated with antibiotics.
+Surgery can also repair the rupture and treat achalasia permanently with esophagostomy.

-Diet: There is no specific diet to treat achalasia, although alterations in diet are often made by patients as they learn which foods seem to pass most easily.
+Diet: There is no specific diet to treat achalasia, although patients often make alterations in the diet as they learn which foods seem to pass most easily.

-In general, more liquid foods pass more easily, and patients sometimes drink more water with their meals.
+More liquid foods pass more efficiently, and patients sometimes drink more water with their meals.